Finding a balance between too much detail and too little is hard, and preferences differ from reader to reader.

 I want to visit another planet!
 Unfortunately, astronauts haven’t even been back to the moon in years, so the likelihood of visiting another planet in my lifetime is slim. *tear* At least I can experience what another planet might be like through fiction.
 Olivia A. Cole’s A Conspiracy of Stars has an excellent description of what another planet and its flora and species might look like.
 Though it sounds hot—the characters live in a jungle after all—there’s just so much to learn about!

-The Mountain Ranges in The Books of Pellinor
+in The Books of Pellinor

 “Just before they arrived in the village, the sun sent its first rays over the edge of the earth, and the grasses, bent with heavy dew, sparkled alive in prisms of fire.
 Far away in the north the snow tips of Osidh Elanor, the Mountains of the Dawn, flared red and pink like the edges of petals.” —The Bone Queen (The Books of Pellinor, book 0.5)